CERNDocumentServer/cds-migrator-kit/cds_migrator_kit/rdm/migration/README.md

 invenio migration affiliations run --filepath /path/to/cds_migrator_kit/rdm/migration/data/summer_student_reports/dump
 ```

-This will collect and check each affiliation against the ROR organization API, and store them in the `cds_rdm.models.CDSMigrationAffiliationMapping` table.
+This will collect and check each affiliation against the ROR organization API, and store them in the `cds_rdm.legacy.models.CDSMigrationAffiliationMapping` table.

 The model is then used during record migration to normalize the affiliation content following the below principles
 to map the legacy input to a normalized value: